cwt/aiosyslogd/README.md

 **aiosyslogd** is a high-performance, asynchronous Syslog server built with Python's asyncio.
 It is designed for efficiently receiving, parsing, and storing a large volume of syslog messages.

-It features an optional integration with uvloop for a significant performance boost and can write messages to a SQLite database, automatically creating monthly tables and maintaining a Full-Text Search (FTS) index for fast queries.
+It features an optional integration with uvloop for a significant performance boost and can write messages to a SQLite database or Meilisearch, automatically creating monthly tables/indexes and maintaining a Full-Text Search (FTS) index for fast queries.

 ## Key Features

 * **Asynchronous:** Built on asyncio to handle thousands of concurrent messages with minimal overhead.
 * **Fast:** Supports uvloop for a C-based event loop implementation, making it one of the fastest ways to run asyncio.
+* **Flexible Database Backends:**
-* **SQLite Backend:** Optionally writes all incoming messages to a SQLite database.
+  * **SQLite Backend:** Optionally writes all incoming messages to a SQLite database with automatic monthly table management and FTS5 virtual tables for powerful search.
+  * **Meilisearch Backend:** Optionally stores messages in Meilisearch, a fast and lightweight search engine, with automatic monthly indexes and advanced search capabilities like filtering, sorting, and proximity precision.
-* **Automatic Table Management:** Creates new tables for each month (`SystemEventsYYYYMM`) to keep the database organized and fast.
+* **Automatic Table/Index Management:** Creates new tables (SQLite) or indexes (Meilisearch) for each month (`SystemEventsYYYYMM`) to keep the database organized and fast.
-* **Full-Text Search:** Automatically maintains an `FTS5` virtual table for powerful and fast message searching.
+* **Full-Text Search:** Automatically maintains an `FTS5` virtual table (SQLite) or Meilisearch index for powerful and fast message searching.
 * **RFC5424 Conversion:** Includes a utility to convert older *RFC3164* formatted messages to the modern *RFC5424* format.
 * **Flexible Configuration:** Configure the server via a simple `aiosyslogd.toml` file.